Cheshire Jets get British Basketball League reprieve

 Cheshire Jets are back in the British Basketball League after the BBL took them over on a short-term basis.

-The Jets were kicked out of the league because of financial problems but they will be able to face Mersey Tigers on Sunday while new owners are found.
+The Jets were because of financial problems but they will be able to face Mersey Tigers on Sunday while new owners are found.

 BBL chief operating offer Andy Webb told BBC Radio Merseyside: "We took a decision to withdraw the franchise.